0xCUB3/wBlock/Adblock_Comparison.md

 ## uBlock Origin Lite

 uBlock Origin Lite is the lobotomized version of uBlock Origin, rebuilt from scratch for Manifest V3.
-Contrary to their similar naming, the two extensions function quite differently, and you can thank Google for the fact that uBlock Origin Lite generally performs significantly worse on blocking benchmarks.
+Contrary to their similar naming, the two extensions function quite differently, and you can thank Google for the fact that uBlock Origin Lite generally will not be as performant or efficient at blocking ads.
 It is worth noting that Safari is not restricted to Manifest v3, so uBlock Origin Lite's tradeoffs are not necessary on Apple's browser.
 For instance, all of uBlock Lite's "filterlists" are actually scripts, which, while bypassing Manifest v3's new restrictions, are much less efficient for static ads.
 Thankfully, installation is as simple as with wBlock: one click from App Store and you're protected with sensible defaults.

 The interface keeps things simple.
 The main popup has an intuitive blocking level slider where you can adjust from "basic" to "optimal" to "complete" without understanding technical details, though its lack of verbosity leaves something to be desired for more advanced users.
 This is marginally more approachable than original uBlock Origin's power-user matrix interface.